Charles, Duke of Vendôme: Spring campaign against the Imperials

-While the vicomte de Thouars yearned to be granted the prestigious responsibility of leading the campaign to reclaim Milan for France in the spring of 1522, he was instead ordered to join with Vendôme so that they might both protect Picardie against the newly formed Anglo-Imperial coalition.
+While the vicomte de Thouars yearned to be granted the prestigious responsibility of leading the campaign to reclaim Milan for France in the spring of 1522, he was instead ordered to join with Vendôme so that they might both protect Picardy against the newly formed Anglo-Imperial coalition.

 In the spring campaign of 1522, a raid from Arras was foiled by the men of the seigneur d'Estrées who caused the Imperial party to return to their starting point empty handed.
 This reverse occasioned a new imperial action, with Doullens (of which Estrées was the protector) put to siege on 19 March.
 Vendôme, based out of Amiens, implored his brother Saint-Pol to gather 2,000 Swiss soldiers who were garrisoning Abbeville and lead them to Doullens.
 The Swiss troops would however refuse to fight, citing lack of pay, and they returned to the mountains.
 Thus, Saint-Pol instead demanded 1,000 soldiers from Hesdin.
 With this troop assembled, the besiegers of Doullens were scattered.

 Come the end of April, various bands on the border, for want of food, were causing havoc for Vendôme.
 He resolved on a radical solution, having several fortresses razed, and putting the land to fire around Arras.
 Once Vendôme had returned to Doullens he was appraised of the movements of an English army.
 Henry VIII was assembling a force at Dover intending to land in Calais.